flutter/flutter/dev/bots/README.md

 3. Run upload_android_tools.py -t sdk
    `$ dev/bots/upload_android_tools.py -t sdk`

+4. Run `dev/bots/android_tools/sdk/tools/bin/sdkmanager --update`.
+On Windows, run `sdkmanager.bat` instead.
+If the process fails with an error saying that it is unable to move files (Windows makes files and directories read-only when another process is holding them open), make a copy of the `dev/bots/android_tools/sdk/tools` directory, run the `sdkmanager.bat` from the copy, and use the `--sdk_root` option pointing at `dev/bots/android_tools/sdk`.

 ## How to update Android NDK on Google Cloud Storage

 1. Download a new NDK binary (e.g. android-ndk-r10e-linux-x86_64.bin)